Nihal-Pandey-2302/rust-evm-indexer/README.md

 # EVM Indexer in Rust 🦀

 A high-performance Ethereum Virtual Machine (EVM) data indexer and query API, built with Rust.
 This project features a **continuously running ingester** that fetches blocks, transactions, and event logs from an Ethereum node, storing them in PostgreSQL.
 A **concurrent REST API** provides queryable access to the indexed data.
-The V1 API with key lookup endpoints and robust log querying (including filtering and pagination) is implemented.
+The V1 API with key lookup endpoints and robust log querying (including filtering and pagination) is implemented, and the ingester includes retry mechanisms for core RPC calls.

 ## 🌟 Project Goals & Motivation

 * To gain practical experience in building robust systems with Rust.
 * To deepen understanding of Ethereum's data structures, JSON-RPC API, and EVM internals.
-* To explore efficient data ingestion (including continuous, stateful syncing), storage (PostgreSQL with `sqlx`), and API design patterns (with `axum`).
+* To explore efficient data ingestion (including continuous, stateful, and resilient syncing), storage (PostgreSQL with `sqlx`), and API design patterns (with `axum`).
 * To serve as a significant learning tool and portfolio piece for blockchain protocol engineering.

 ## ✨ Features